gowrishacv/AzCops/README.md

-Dear Mr. Münz,

-short update: HR will not extend the July 21 deadline.
-My written inquiry to the Bundesagentur is still unanswered, but I have a phone appointment with the Agentur für Arbeit on Monday, July 20 at 11:45 to clarify the Sperrzeit question.

-I will inform you right after the call.
-Depending on their answer, I may need your recommendation on Monday whether to sign or not – I hope you are reachable that afternoon.

-Best regards
-Gowrisha Chikkanayakanahalli Vishwa Kumar

 # Azure Enterprise Cost Optimization Platform

 An enterprise-grade, multi-tenant Azure Cost Optimization platform designed for FinOps teams, Cloud Architects, and Managed Service Providers.